What You May Not Know About Food Storage

 Peanut Butter

-Oh my gosh, have you ever opened a jar of peanut butter and can smell how rancid it is?
-It’s the nuts and the oil that make it go rancid so quickly.
+Oh my gosh, have you ever opened a jar of peanut butter and smelled how rancid it was?
+The nuts and the oil make it go rancid so quickly.
 I had to start buying smaller jars of peanut butter.
+I barely learned we could freeze peanut butter; who would have known?

-Peanut Butter: I’m talking today about JIF or Skippy type peanut butter.
-It will last 6-24 months depending on the brand.
-Please check for the best by dates on the container.
-If the jars are opened they will last 2-3 months.
-If you want to extend the shelf life after opening, place the jar in the refrigerator and it will last 3-4 months.
+Peanut Butter: I’m talking today about products like JIF or Skippy-type peanut butter.
+It will last 6-24 months, depending on the brand.
+Please check for the best-by dates on the container.
+If the jars are opened, they will last 2-3 months.
+If you want to extend the shelf life after opening it, place the jar in the refrigerator for 3-4 months.

 Final Word

-I hope you enjoyed my post today, what you may not know about food storage.
-My intent today was to show you some things we can’t stock safely for 5 years, or whatever extended period you are shooting for.
-If you have ketchup that is 5 years old, that’s your choice.
+I hope you enjoyed my post today.
+Here is what you may not know about food storage.
+I intended to show you some things we can’t stock safely for five years or whatever extended period you are shooting for.
+If you have ketchup that is five years old, that’s your choice.
 I’m showing you the SAFE timelines for these short-term foods.
-Please stay out of the ER, it’s not worth the price of a jar of mayo.
+Please stay out of the ER.
+It’s not worth the price of a jar of mayo.
 May God Bless this world, Linda

 Similar Posts